hgarc014/rshell/README.md

 1. having different symbols in one line will cause an error in execvp
   * `ls && ls || ls ;exit`
+  * running | or & will cause errors because we do not have piping or giving back terminal implemented
 2. Having same symbol without arguements will not throw an error
   * `ls && && && ls` will execute ls twice and ignore `&&` symbols (same for `||` and `;`)
+  * this is also the cse if && is first
+    * `&& ls`
   * Acts similarly when given `&&&` `|||` `;;;`
 3. Having only one symbol will not execute commands
 4. will not ask for continued input if an input is like `ls &&` will just execute